MindscapeHQ/raygun4net/README.md

 ```
 dotnet add package Mindscape.Raygun4Net
 ```

-* If you have issues trying to install the package into a WinRT project, see the troubleshooting section below.

 ---
 See the [Raygun docs](https://raygun.com/documentation/language-guides/dotnet/crash-reporting/) for more detailed instructions on how to use this provider.